PATELOM925/PATELOM925/README.md

-# Hello World 👋, Myself OM M. PATEL
+# Hello World 👋, I am OM M. PATEL
 A technology buff 💀 from India

 # 💫 About Me: